Journal Entries Rules with Examples and Format

-Before discussing journal Entries, I would like to describe about Journal Journal word derived from jour, which meaning is a day.
+Before discussing journal Entries, I would like to describe Journal Journal word derived from jour, which meaning is a day.
 It is also called Day Book.
 It is the basic book of accounts on which all others accounts are prepared and reports are made.
-Every transaction of business entity should first enter in Day book.
+Every transaction of a business entity should first enter in Daybook.
 It is assisting book of Ledger.

-Most common practice is to first record every transaction on daily basis in the journal.
-Accountant updates the record with supporting documents to supporting files on daily basis.
+The most common practice is to first record every transaction on daily basis in the journal.
+Accountant updates the record with supporting documents to supporting files on a daily basis.
 It is the first phase of accounting definition, recording and classification.

-Before recording a transaction, book keeper should have basic knowledge of chart of accounts, Golden Rules of accounting and Debit and Credit Rules.
+Before recording a transaction, the bookkeeper should have basic knowledge of chart of accounts, Golden Rules of accounting and Debit and Credit Rules.
 Which account will be debited with what amount?
 Learn More about debit and credit.

 Features of Journal Entries

 - Ledger folio: Where the next step of recording entered.
 Book and its page Number

 - Ref: On what basis of transaction is recorded.
 Voucher or invoice Reference.